Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) are commonly divided into message-passing neural networks (MPNNs) and spectral graph neural networks, reflecting two largely separate research traditions in machine learning and signal processing.
-This paper argues that this divide is mostly artificial, hindering progress in the field.
-We propose a viewpoint in which both MPNNs and spectral GNNs are understood as different parametrizations of permutation-equivariant operators acting on graph signals.
-From this perspective, many popular architectures are equivalent in expressive power, while genuine gaps arise only in specific regimes.
-We further argue that MPNNs and spectral GNNs offer complementary strengths.
-That is, MPNNs provide a natural language for discrete structure and expressivity analysis using tools from logic and graph isomorphism research, while the spectral perspective provides principled tools for understanding smoothing, bottlenecks, stability, and community structure.
-Overall, we posit that progress in graph learning will be accelerated by clearly understanding the key similarities and differences between these two types of GNNs, and by working towards unifying these perspectives within a common theoretical and conceptual framework rather than treating them as competing paradigms.
+Graph neural networks (GNNs) are commonly divided into message-passing neural networks (MPNNs) and spectral GNNs, reflecting two largely separate research traditions in machine learning and signal processing.
+While MPNNs have a precise definition, there is no widely accepted criterion for what makes a mapping a spectral GNN.
+Most existing work restricts spectral GNNs to layered architectures based on linear spectral filters.
+Under this restriction, we show that spectral and spatial GNNs have largely equivalent expressive power.
+To promote progress in the field, we propose a precise definition of spectral GNNs based on eigenbasis symmetries, in contrast to the definition of MPNNs via neighborhood permutation symmetries.
+We further argue that the two perspectives offer complementary strengths.
+MPNNs provide a natural language for discrete structure and expressivity analysis through tools from logic and graph isomorphism, while the spectral perspective offers principled tools for understanding smoothing, bottlenecks, stability, and community structure.
+Overall, we argue that progress in graph learning will be accelerated by clarifying the similarities and differences between these perspectives and by moving toward a unified theoretical framework.